Stress is everywhere…

 Please note that the point of this article is to help reform your relationship with healthy stress.
 Chronic stress — which is stress that comes without clear cause and doesn’t go away for a long time — is still a serious problem requiring treatment.

 This blog is an excerpt from a group visit Lindsey Jost, APRN, FNP-C hosted with patients who are part of our MaxWell Care program.
-Our weekly group visits (available only to our MaxWell Care patients) are designed to change your life and supercharge your health.
+Our group visits (available only to our MaxWell Care patients) are designed to change your life and supercharge your health.

 If you have questions about MaxWellCare and how to join, please click here to learn more or call us at 615-370-0091.
 We’d love to help you Maximize your Wellness!